 Editors Notes:

 Actisense, based in Poole, United Kingdom, was formed by Phil Whitehurst, a Chartered Electronics Engineer and established in 1997.
 Actisense has been creating intelligent marine electronic products that have seen them become recognised for their reliability both nationally and internationally.
-They are now exported to over 70 distributors in 40 countries worldwide.
+They are now exported to over 70 distributors in more than 40 countries worldwide.